Historic Towns Of America

 Short Video Of Oldest Motto Site

-"E Pluribus Unum" continues to be a powerful symbol of American unity and diversity, representing the idea that despite the country's vast array of cultures, backgrounds, and beliefs, there is a common identity that binds Americans together as one nation.
+However, "E Pluribus Unum" continues to be a powerful symbol of American unity and diversity, representing the idea that despite the country's vast array of cultures, backgrounds, and beliefs, there is a common identity that binds Americans together as one nation.

-While no longer the official motto, "E Pluribus Unum" is still appears in the United States Great Seal's obverse, most American coins, over the tribune in the United States Chamber, on the flags and seals of both the House of Representatives, the Senate, the President, the Supreme Court and the Army and on the state flags of Michigan, New York, North Dakota and Wisconsin.
+While no longer the official motto, "E Pluribus Unum" still appears in the United States Great Seal's obverse, most American coins, over the tribune in the United States Chamber, on the flags and seals of both the House of Representatives, the Senate, the President, the Supreme Court and the Army and on the state flags of Michigan, New York, North Dakota and Wisconsin.

 Buy Travel Insurance